mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 | Device messages Data | popularity score   | 100%  | percentage              |
 | Miner Health metrics | Reliability score  | 200   | percentage out of 200   |

-So as follows proof of stack through blockchain proofs the validity of the above-mentioned metrics. when these metrics are trustworthy and accurate then the physical existence of the miner is proved and the location of the miner is validated. thus proof of Reality achieved.
+So as follows proof of stake through blockchain proofs the validity of the above-mentioned metrics. when these metrics are trustworthy and accurate then the physical existence of the miner is proved and the location of the miner is validated. thus proof of Reality achieved.